dfinity/interface-spec/spec/index.md

 ### IC method `list_canister_snapshots` {#ic-list_canister_snapshots}

 This method lists the snapshots of the canister identified by `canister_id`.
+Only controllers of the canister can list its snapshots.
 Currently, at most one snapshot per canister will be stored.

 ### IC method `delete_canister_snapshot` {#ic-delete_canister_snapshot}